KristofferC/Crayons.jl/README.md

 To see text with the different styles active, use `Crayons.test_styles()`

-By using the symbol `:nothing` for any of the keyword arguments, that color or style is inactive and is thus neither actively enable or disabled.
+By using `nothing` for any of the keyword arguments, that color or style is inactive and is thus neither actively enable or disabled.

 For convenience, `Crayon`s for the foreground / background version of the 16 system colors as well as the different styles are pre-made and can be found in the `Crayons.Box` module.
 They have the name `<COLOR_NAME>_<BG/FG>` for the foreground/background colors and `<STYLE>` for the different styles (note the uppercase).